5000 ft2 at 6 lb / 1,000 ft2

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate seed for a new lawn.
 Estimate seed for overseeding.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 In plain language: The calculator adds waste to lawn area, multiplies by the seed rate per 1,000 square feet, then divides by bag weight and rounds up to whole bags.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Seed rate: the pounds of seed recommended per 1,000 square feet on the seed label.
 Lawn area: the measured area you want to seed or overseed.
 Bag weight: how many pounds one seed bag contains.
 Waste percent: extra seed for overlap, missed strips, bare spots, and uneven spreading.